jrkosinski/articles/lstm-preprocessing/part1/README.md

 Keras and tensorflow are not required for this example, as it's only about preprocessing the data prior to training a model; there is no actual model involved in this example.

-The data comes from Yahoo Finance historical data, and is availbale at
+The data comes from Yahoo Finance historical data, and is available at

 The data comes with the following columns:
 - Open